-If parents have a complaint they should as a first step contact their son/ daughter's Class teacher (Pre-Reception to Year 6) Form Tutor (Years 7 to 13).
+If parents have a complaint they should as a first step contact their child's Class teacher (Pre-Reception to Year 6) Form Tutor (Years 7 to 13).
 In many cases, the matter will be resolved straightaway by this means to the parents' satisfaction.
-If the Class teacher/Form Tutor cannot resolve the matter alone, it may be necessary for him/her to consult a more senior colleague.
+If the Class teacher/Form Tutor cannot resolve the matter alone, it may be necessary for them to consult a more senior colleague.
 If, however, the complaint is against the Head, parents should make their complaint directly to the Chair of Governors (see stage 2).

-Complaints made directly to the Head might be referred downwards to the relevant member of staff unless he/she deems it appropriate for him/her to deal with the matter personally.
+Complaints made directly to the Head might be referred downwards to the relevant member of staff unless they deem it appropriate to deal with the matter personally.
 The Head dealing with a stage 1 complaint does not automatically make it a formal complaint.